How to Clean a Smelly Dishwasher

 Important: Don’t use an abrasive scrub brush.
 Waste filters are pretty delicate and such tools may damage them.

-The best way to prevent the smell from reoccurring is to take regular care of your dishwasher.
+The best way to prevent the smell from recurring is to take regular care of your dishwasher.
 Here is how:

 1. Clean the filter and the inside of the machine on a regular basis.
 Thus, you will keep food build-up from causing odours.